sandeepc/sandeepc.github.io/_posts/2017-02-16-mapping-100-hottest-places-to-eat-2017.md

 ### Yes but can you show it to me on a map?

+Yelp recently published their annual list of the hottest places for 2017.
-As I mentioned in [2015](http://blog.sandeepchivukula.com/post/2015/01/28/mapping-100-hottest-places-to-eat/) I prefer to see list of restuarants on a map.
+As I mentioned in [2015](http://blog.sandeepchivukula.com/post/2015/01/28/mapping-100-hottest-places-to-eat/) I prefer to see this list of restuarants on a map.

-So without further ado here are the 2017's 100 Hottest Places to eat according to Yelp presented on a map.
-For a good measure I've included the 2015 ones as well.
+So without further ado here are 2017's 100 Hottest Places to eat, according to Yelp, presented on a map.
+For a good measure, I've included the 2015 and 2016 ones as well.

 Built with the [Yelp API](http://www.yelp.com/developers/?{{page.utm}}) and [Leaflet.js](https://leafletjs.com/?{{page.utm}})<-- amazing, easy, mobile friendly maps.